 - Use analogies and metaphors – We respond to stories instead of facts and understand complex ideas much easier when we relate it to something we already understand.
 Find something normal in the world, whether it is a thing or an occurrence, that demonstrates your idea and people will grasp it much quicker.

 - Use different forms of media – When the hosts of Radio Lab are telling their stories they often use sound effects, music and other “unconventional” elements for talk radio.
 This employs different areas of the listener’s brain, helping to engage them and to bring them into the story.
 With your online platform, there are so many options that allow you to do this: use video and audio, add sketches and pictures to your blog posts, essentially tell the same story across different mediums to get the most impact.

 - Be the experiment – It can often be easier for people to spend all of their time thinking and researching instead of actually going out and getting their hands dirty.
-Instead of sitting around talking about scientific stuff, be Galilean about it and go drop some stuff over the tower of Pisa.
-If there’s any way for you to actually apply your idea to the real world and see how it effects things, go and do it.
+Instead of sitting around talking about scientific stuff, come up with an experiment and record it.
+If there’s any way for you to actually apply your idea to the real world and see how it affects things, go and do it.
 This will always be more interesting than merely explaining your theories about how things work.

 April 6, 2010